 The “Landing Page” Content Type has one additional text field called Subtitle, a text area field called Caption“, and a binary image field called Banner.
 The dotCMS starter site themes can be modified to automatically test whether these fields are set, and display this extra field data at the top of the body section of the Page, automatically, the moment the Page is published.
 The documentation below shows how to add a “Landing Page” and how to customize page behavior using Page Content Types.
 However, this is only one example of the limitless Custom Page Content Types that webmasters can create.

-Adding a "Simple Content Page"
+Adding a “Landing Page”

-Add a Page Title, choose a Host or Folder, Url, Cache TTL refresh rate (in seconds), choose a template, check whether the Page should “Show on Menu” in the navigation, then add messaging in the "Content" field that should display at the top of the Body section of the Page.
+Add a Page Title, choose a Host or Folder, Url, Cache TTL refresh rate (in seconds), and choose the Landing Page template and add the Subtitle, Caption, and Banner image for the Landing Page.
+Click on the “Advanced” page properties tab and check whether the Page should “Show on Menu” in the navigation, then page metadata as desired.
 Next click “Save / Publish”.

-- Displaying the "Content" field on Templates automatically, when a Page is saved, is a custom behavior.
-To achieve this custom behavior the template.vtl file that is used by all the dotCMS starter themes, was modified to test for the presence of the "Content" field on a Page, and display it at the top of the body area of a Page as long as it has been set.
+Displaying the custom Page Content fields on Templates automatically when a Page is saved, is a custom behavior.
+To achieve this custom behavior the template code can be modified (in themes or advanced templates), to test for the presence of any text based field on a Page, and display it on a Page as long as it has been set.